ProjetPP/Documentation/python-module-tutorial.md

 ## Using a configuration file

-The modules library not only provides a nice class for unit tests, it also provides you an easy way for making your module configurable.
+The modules library does not only provide a nice class for unit tests, it also provides you an easy way to make your module configurable.

 Let's say we want to make the URL of the search API configurable.